persteenolsen/pso-gatsby-blog-cms-two/src/posts/2024-04-23-asp-net-8-jwt-authentication.md

   - vue-3
   - c#
   - blazor
+  - rest-api
 ---

-Blazor ( .NET 6 ) and Vue 3 clients towards a Web API by .NET 8 with C# using JWT Authentication
+Blazor ( .NET 6 ) and Vue 3 clients towards a REST API by .NET 8 with C# using JWT Authentication

 Traditional webhosting is used for this Application